 Step Two: Finding Your Baby’s Back

 When listening to your baby’s heartbeat, you’re going to need to find their back.
-Listening through their chest is difficult, as it is not likely to be pressed up against your womb like the back.
+Listening to their chest is difficult, as it is not likely to be pressed up against your womb like the back.

 Carefully rub your stomach (under your clothes) to find a smooth and hard area that pokes sharply against your skin.
 This is likely your baby’s back and is where you need to place the stethoscope.